-Our product technologies consist of a medical device used in conjunction with a consumable electrode or biosensor.
+Our products consist of a medical device used in conjunction with a consumable electrode or biosensor.
 Other accessories and consumables are also available to customers.
-Our goal is the development of active, installed user bases regularly ordering or subscribing to aftermarket products.
+Our goal is to develop active, installed user bases regularly ordering or subscribing to aftermarket products.
 Our DPNCheck, Quell and ADVANCE products all conform to this business model.